sylph01/adventures-in-openssl/slides.md

 ----

 # Really?
 These seem to be undocumented

-(as I heard from an undisclosed Ruby committer)

 Some APIs in OpenSSL are intentionally left undocumented to avoid misuses by people who are not well-versed in cryptography.